Dovyski/besearcher/README.md

 Besearcher
 ======================

-Besearcher (*bot researcher*) is a multiplatform tool to help researchers automate and keep track of software-based experiments.
+Besearcher (*bot researcher*) is a cross-platform tool to help researchers automate and keep track of software-based experiments.
 The main idea to define a command, its parameters and the possible values of those parameters.
 Besearcher will then generates all permutations of that command and its parameter values.
 It will execute each one of them, keeping track of their status (running, finished or aborted) and the output they produced.

 ## Table of content